Beargle-Hackers/BeargleOS/README.md

 **Project LINK-D**: Access a collection of unblocked games and tools for students.

 ## Getting Started
 Beargle OS is available at https://beargleos.repl.co/ and can be accessed directly from your browser.
-There's no need to sign in or download any software, making it an easy and convenient way to use an operating system without any setup required.
+There's no need to sign in or download any software, making it an easy and convenient way to use an operating system without any setup required
 ## Compatibility
 Beargle OS is designed to work on any device with an internet connection, including Chromebooks.
 It's perfect for when you're bored at home or want to do something fun in school.